 With people spending more time on their phones than ever, it’s a good idea to optimize your website for mobile users.
 This can help your organization expand its reach to a mobile audience and create a smooth experience for supporters interacting with your content on any device.

 Here are a few things you can do to optimize your site for mobile devices:

 - Use a CMS that takes care of mobile responsiveness automatically.

-- Make forms like your donation or dues form “thumb friendly” by including drop-down menus and single input areas.
+- Make your donation or dues pages “thumb friendly” by including drop-down menus and single input areas.

 - Ensure pop-up windows scale to mobile devices so that website visitors can easily exit out of them.